Indiana EMT & Paramedic Reciprocity: How Out-of-State EMS Providers Can Work in Indiana

 If you are licensed in a Compact state and meet the Compact requirements, you may already have legal authority to practice EMS in Indiana when working with an authorized EMS agency.

-To qualify for Compact Privilege to Practice, you generally must:
+To Qualify for Privilege to Practice

 • Hold a current and unrestricted EMT, AEMT, or Paramedic license from a Compact member state